 As we progress in our project we want to continue offering a unique experience.
-As part of our investment we are contracting local artist to paint the back of our tent bathroom block walls with their own art.
+As part of our investment we are contracting artist to paint the back of our tent bathroom block walls with their own art.
 We will be adding information of our artists, a short biography, description of their art and pictures of the during & end result.

 Designed proposal for our original rooftop agricultural project "Jardines de Cañamo".
 Designed to wrap around a small 4 sided structure situated on the roof.